WarcraftPriests/bookofshadows/blog/2024-04-18-alpha/index.md

 # Alpha Feedback - Voidweaver
 The following feedback is from the perspective of a Shadow Priest.

+You can find all current bugs for Priests in The War Within [here](https://github.com/SimCMinMax/WoW-BugTracker/issues?q=is%3Aopen+is%3Aissue+label%3A%222-The+War+Within%22+label%3APriest).

 ## Any bugs blocking testing?
 - Voidwraith
   - [Does not work with Mindbender](https://github.com/SimCMinMax/WoW-BugTracker/issues/1174) (see below section)